SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

     * asdf approach of having all metadata in one place is extremely useful, tested 100,000 files in one go, to check fits headers etc.
     * Want to make use of building [dask](https://www.dask.org) arrays for this

-* Dask is great, lots to be done in solar/astro extensions of using it for our analysis (Will working on this amoung some others)
+* Dask is great, lots to be done in solar/astro extensions of using it for our analysis (Will working on this among some others)
     *  Dask can be confusing on how it works - will that be abstracted away with sunpy/dkist tools? should be relatively easy locally but can be "fun" (really complicated) when doing things on severval remote servers

 * Challenges for large data with sunpy - e.g. ground-based instruments.
-Cant load/play movie etc.
+Can not load/play movie etc.
-    * IDL does very well in terms of plotting images, matplotlib isnt build for this, and unable to do.
+    * IDL does very well in terms of plotting images, matplotlib isn't build for this, and unable to do.
     * WCSAxis slows this down
     * Coordinate information not that important, unless you want to combine with other observations.
 If you want a quick look movie or look at a feature in particular, you really only need pixels
     * [PyQtGraph](https://www.pyqtgraph.org) is a good package for doing this